-The 2022 report identified areas for improvement.
-Nevada Medicaid has made progress in the following areas.
+The 2022 report included areas for improvement.
+Here is Nevada Medicaid's progress:

-- 1. Changes were made to policy requiring enrolled providers to maintain Language Access Plans - Notifications were publicly posted at District Offices regarding available language access services. - 3.
-Procedures were developed and implemented for designating information as "vital." - 4.
-A vital document inventory was created. - 5.
-Accommodation language is now included at the top of meeting notices for LEP individuals. - 6.
-LAC will review language access service plans created by the MCOs. - 7.
+- 1. Public comment in 2024 supported the effort to reach a 5th grade reading level.
+As a result, leadership notified staff that we have a target of 6th grade and below. - 2.
+Policy changes require providers to maintain Language Access Plans. - 3.
+District Offices publicly posted language access service notifications. - 4.
+Procedures were developed and implemented for designating information as "vital." - 5.
+A vital document inventory was created. - 6.
+Accommodation language is now included at the top of meeting notices. - 7.
 A procedure is in place for individuals to request written translation. - 8.
-Medicaid.nv.gov and Pharmacy Benefit Manager websites now include a translation option on the website. - 9.
-Cultural competency resources are now collected by a Division Diversity, Equity and Inclusion Coordinator and made available to staff (See appendix M). - 10.
-A translation team within the Division was created including persons who speak Spanish and Chinese. - 11.
-Public communication is translated into Spanish and a notice is posted on all vital documents regarding how to receive documents in other languages.

-- 12. All public materials are evaluated for reading level with a target of 8th grade or less. - 13.
-Open Enrollment and Welcome to Medicaid letters were re-written to meet reading level targets. - 14.
+Medicaid.nv.gov and Pharmacy Benefit Manager websites now include a translation. - 9.
+Cultural competency resources are now collected by a Division Diversity, Equity and Inclusion Coordinator and made available to staff (See Appendix M). - 10.
+Survey of member needs. - 11.
+A translation team within the Division was created. - 12.
+Public communication is translated into Spanish and a notice is posted on all vital documents regarding how to receive documents in other languages. - 13.
+Public letters were re-written to meet reading level targets. - 14.
 A recommended budget was developed (See Appendix N) - 15.
-Translation notifications were evaluated for reading level and were 5th grade or lower in all languages.
-Statement on Attention card is grade level 2.3 (see Appendix H) - 16.
+Translation notifications were evaluated for reading level and determined to be 2nd grade. - 16.
 Position description of any persons designated as dual-role interpreter are in place. - 17.
-Text messaging directly to members is now conducted in Spanish. - 18.
-Outreach to people with LEP is now underway with materials produced in alternative languages through new email lists and web pages that offer suggested content through community partners.
-Partners and LEP individuals are reached directly through new email lists for partners, community and provider engagement and member listservs.
-The Division's member ListServ is the largest in the state with over 400,000 members.
+Text messaging directly to members is in Spanish. - 18.
+Outreach to people with LEP is now underway through newsletters with community partners contributions.
+The Division's email list is the largest in the state with over 400,000 members.